-Security over promissory notes, mortgage loans, consumer loans and marketable debt securities can also be created in the form of a formal pledge or by way of security assignment.
+Under German law, security over promissory notes, mortgage loans, consumer loans and marketable debt securities can also be granted in the form of a formal pledge or by way of security assignment.
 (In the case of debt securities, the most common form of security is a formal pledge.)
 As a general matter, the additional requirements described in question 4.3 above also apply to the grant of security over these types of instruments.